stevemns/druid/docs/content/ingestion/data-formats.md

 ==========================

 Druid can ingest denormalized data in JSON, CSV, or a delimited form such as TSV, or any custom format.
 While most examples in the documentation use data in JSON format, it is not difficult to configure Druid to ingest any other delimited data.
-We also welcome any contributions to new formats.
+We welcome any contributions to new formats.

 ## Formatting the Data

-The following are three samples of the data used in the [Wikipedia example](../tutorials/tutorial-loading-streaming-data.html).
+The following are some samples of the data used in the [Wikipedia example](../tutorials/tutorial-loading-streaming-data.html).

 _JSON_